Geospatial Indexes and Queries¶

 You cannot use a geospatial index as the shard key index.

-You can create and maintain a geospatial index on a sharded collection if using different fields as the shard key.
+You can create and maintain a geospatial index on a sharded collection if it uses fields other than the shard key fields.